Mister-Ky/Snake/README.md

 * rows 15 - 30
 * framerate 8 - 20
 * vsync false - true
-* multiplayer false - true
 * isolation false - true
 * revival false - true

 ### usage example:
-* Snake.exe -size 25 -cols 30 -rows 30 -framerate 10 -vsync false -multiplayer false -isolation false -revival true
+* Snake.exe -size 25 -cols 30 -rows 30 -framerate 10 -vsync false -isolation false -revival true
 * the above command has the initial values of the game, that is, it specifies the parameters that the game uses basic

 ### when using -modification, the program will create a special file and close